 The budget crises in many of those states constitute make-or-break moments for these new governors.
 After governors emerge from the budget wars, they will either be lauded as visionary heroes or blamed as heartless failures.
 Perhaps more daunting, those governors and their political organizations could carry their entire parties on their backs.

-This article appears in the June 16, 2011, edition of National Journal Daily.
+This article appears in the June 16, 2011, edition of NJ Daily.